robinagandhi/CYBR4360-8366/firewall-concepts.md

 ### Reproducing the Lockout

-On Ubuntu, flush all INPUT rules and set the default policy to DROP — **in the wrong order**:
+On Ubuntu, flush all INPUT rules and set the default policy to DROP, **in the wrong order**:
 ```bash
 sudo iptables -P INPUT DROP
 sudo iptables -F INPUT